Cotswold Dog Spa

 Tessa started Cotswold Dog Spa in 2006 doing mobile dog grooming, and after qualifying as a canine hydrotherapist in 2006 she progressed the business into canine rehabilitation.
 Her focus on individual care for the animals she is treating and keeping up with advances in the industry has pushed the business to success.
 Tessa's experience has taught her a wealth of techniques which she has further developed since graduating from her Post Graduate Certificate in Small Animal Rehabilitation at Nottingham University in 2015.
 Tessa is a member of IRVAP, RAMP and CHA, and continues to develop her career undertaking annual continued professional development, with a keen interest in therapeutic handling & massage.

-Tessa has two rescue dogs Roxy and Lulu, as well as two small people.
+Tessa has a 6 month old Wire-Haired Vizsla, Fern, as well as two small people.
 On the rare occasion she gets time to herself she likes to relax with a hot coffee!

 Zoe began her time with us as a student volunteer in Summer 2013 and then completed the ABC Level 3 Certificate in Small Animal Hydrotherapy.
 Since graduating from her degree in Bioveterinary Science in 2015, Zoe has further developed her career by completing an Advanced Certificate in Veterinary Physiotherapy.

-Zoe enjoys pushing her limits, having completed the South West Tough Mudder 2015, 3 skydives and 4 bungee jumps.
-She also has a 12 year old Hungarian Vizsla, Razz, who used to accompany her running.
+Zoe enjoys pushing her limits, having completed the South West Tough Mudder 2015, 4 skydives and 4 bungee jumps.
+She also has a 14 year old Hungarian Vizsla, Razz, and a 2 year old Labrador, John.

 Advanced Canine Hydrotherapist (MCHA, BSc (Hons), L5DipHydroSA)

 Charlotte was a long standing student volunteer with us for 18 months from spring 2015 whilst completing her degree in Bioveterinary Science.
 Since graduating from her degree with First Class Honours in 2016.
 Charlotte has gone on to complete the ABC Level 3 Certificate in Small Animal Hydrotherapy, and has further developed her knowledge and skills within the industry by completeing the Level 5 Diploma in Small Animal Hydrotherapy.

-Charlotte enjoys baking for her family, including a variety of dishes for her Springer x Whippet, Monty, in between chasing after her puppy Cocker Spaniel, Herbert.
+Charlotte enjoys baking for her family, including a variety of dishes for her Springer x Whippet, Monty, and Working Cocker Spaniel, Herbert.